AndelaOSP/art-dashboard/docs/regression_workflow.md

 *Successfully Registration*
 1. Login - see [logging in](#logging-in).
-2. Click on `Users` link in the navigation bar.
+2. Click the `Users` link in the navigation bar.
-3. Click on `Security Users` tab.
+3. Click the `Security Users` tab.
-4. Click `Add Security User button`.
+4. Click the `Add Security User button`.
 A modal with a form to enter security user details will appear.
-5. Enter the user details and click `submit` button.
+5. Enter the user details and click the `Submit` button.
 6. A success alert is displayed at the top of the modal.
+7. Repeat steps 1 to 6 in case you need to add another security user
+8. Click the `Cancel` button to close the modal

 *Registration With Validation Errors*
 1. Perform step 1 to 4 of successful registration flow